-Roy Moore and the Republican Moral Dilemma
+Roy Moore Presents Republicans With a Familiar Dilemma

 There is one difference.
 Trump had reveled in his playboy reputation before the sexual-assault tape, while Moore has painted himself as a religious warrior, and a defender of traditional sexual morality.
 His record of anti-gay statements extends back decades.
 It includes not only his second removal from office, for instructing probate judges to ignore the law allowing same-sex marriages, but extends up to Wednesday, when Moore said that “the transgenders don’t have rights.”

 The allegations against Moore would make him a hypocrite, but he was already a proud bigot.
 Besides, he is widely disliked by GOP officeholders.
-For weeks, when pressed on Moore, many officials have dodged questions or avoid comment.
+For weeks, when pressed on Moore, many officials have dodged questions or avoided comment.

 The newest allegations against Moore present Republicans with a choice—not only individual officeholders, but the party as a whole, both nationally and in Alabama.
 Withdrawing support for Moore, and calling for voters not to support him, would be a bitter pill.
 It’s too late to replace him on the ticket, and although there’s talk of a Luther Strange write-in campaign, a Moore defeat would probably mean the seat goes to Democrat Doug Jones.
 And yet if the party’s members can’t bring themselves to set aside narrow partisan interest and condemn a man whom they despise, with a track record of bigotry, and with multiple on-the-record accusations of improper sexual misconduct with underage women, what behavior and which candidate can they possibly rule out in the future?